benkoppe/komodo-syncs/README.md

 ## Secrets

-All secrets are stored encrypted in the repo using `sops`.
+All secrets are stored encrypted within the repo using `sops`.

 - Use `nix develop` to enter a development shell with `sops` installed and env vars set to point to the master key.
 - Encryption is fine-grained, so `local.env` for example can only be decrypted by the `local` server.